developer-zebra/developer-zebra-site/src/enterprise-keyboard/3-4/guide/about/index.md

 ## New in v3.4

-### Added Features
+### New Features

 **Enterprise Keyboard can now display predefined responses** in a drop-down list as specified in Enterprise Keyboard Designer 1.4 (or later).
 Selected responses are sent to the focused input field as if typed in manually.

 **A keyboard layout created in Enterprise Keyboard Designer 1.4 (or later) can be set as the default layout** for the device, and to automatically appear whenever an input field receives focus.

-> For more information about EKB 3.4 features, please refer to the [Enterprise Keyboard Designer usage guide](/ekd/latest/guide/usage).
+> For more information about these new EKB 3.4 features, please refer to the [Enterprise Keyboard Designer usage guide](/ekd/latest/guide/usage).

 ### Supported Devices